No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 Lachlan is a resolute advocate who will fight his side’s corner.
 He has a clear and relatable manner when advising and representing clients in all types of criminal proceedings.

-Lachlan is regularly instructed by the defence and prosecution in matters concerning attempted murder, serious violence, firearms, sexual offences, large scale drug supply and dishonesty offences.
+Lachlan is regularly instructed by the defence and prosecution in matters concerning homicide, serious violence, firearms, sexual offences, large scale drug supply and dishonesty offences.
 Lachlan is a Grade 3 prosecutor.

 Expertise